 2) Cate Blanchett

 I don’t know many other actresses who can make a KGB agent (Indiana Jones and the Kingdom of the Crystal Skull), the Queen (Elizabeth: The Golden Age), and musician Bob Dylan (I’m Not There) all alluring characters.
 Half the time I don’t even realize I am watching Blanchett because she is so good at taking on different roles.
-Most seductive moment on screen goes to her leg extension in The Curious Case of Benjamin Button, as she dances in a red dress for Brad Pitt.
+Another memorable role was her character Daisy in The Curious Case of Benjamin Button, as she starred alongside Brad Pitt.

 3) Hugh Jackman